vuminhoang/vnexpress-title-classification/README.md

 - Described in title_cls_train.ipynb file.

 ## Demo
-Check out my demo at: https://huggingface.co/spaces/minnehwg/vnexpress-title-classification Or streamlit run app.py
+Check out my demo at: https://huggingface.co/spaces/minnehwg/vnexpress-title-classification (seems like it died, i'll create a new version soon!
+Or streamlit run app.py